Have Questions?

 360-244-4707

-Discover Recovery is 12.8 miles from Ocean Park, Washington
+Discover Recovery is 12.8 miles from Ocean Park, WA

 Discover Recovery offers short term addiction treatment facilities, outpatient individual counseling, inpatient drug rehab programs, outpatient detox centers, long term drug abuse treatment and others.
 Discover Recovery has continued recovery programs that are designed to help clients maintain their sobriety.
 This drug and alcohol rehab center also uses treatment methods that can help you achieve lasting sobriety.